ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    - Enter a 6-digit password from the **NCSA** entry of your Duo app.

 #.
-You'll be asked for your password again; that is again your NCSA password.
+Again enter your NCSA password at the prompt.
 You again won't see it echoed to the screen; just type it blindly.

 #.
 You should now be at a prompt that reflects that you are on a Nightingale node.
-You'll know this because the prompt (the bottom line in your terminal or SSH window) will contain the name of the machine you are working on, and that should begin with "ng-" for "NightinGale".
+You will know this because the prompt (the bottom line in your terminal or SSH window) will contain the name of the machine you are working on, and that should begin with "ng-" for "NightinGale".
 It will look something like this:

    .. code-block::